smmills/Phodymm/example_planets/KOI-142/readme.txt

  (2) Transit times files for each planet
  (3) Ancillary and diagnostic output as described in the Phodymm README.md Appendix

-The scripts in example_planets/analysis_tools can then be copied to this directory to produce some quick diagnostic plots

 The models are:
 - 2pl
     This model includes only the photometry short cadence where available, and long cadence otherwise.